- What is an Appeal?

 A brief is a party's written description of the facts in the case, the relevant law, and the party's argument.
 The brief must clearly explain, using references to the Clerk's and Reporter's Transcripts, the claimed legal errors in the trial court proceedings.
 Each brief must contain a table of contents and a table of authorities.
 There is also a limit on brief length.
 The preparation and filing of briefs is governed by the California Rules of Court and Local Rules.

 After the record is filed in the appellate court, you will receive a notice telling you when to file your brief.
 Read the notice carefully for directions on length and service.
 The appellant's failure to file an opening brief may result in dismissal of the appeal.

 When the record is filed in the appellate court, you will receive notice of the time for oral argument.
 This hearing will be set far enough in advance to allow time to get all briefs filed.
 Contra Costa Superior Court's Appellate Division holds oral arguments on the 1st Friday of the month in the Presiding Appellate Judge's courtroom.
 The proceedings are open to the public.

 You may appear at oral argument or give up your right to argue your case at a hearing.
 If you give up the right, you should contact the appellate court's clerk in writing and tell the court you are submitting the appeal on the briefs and the record.
 If you attend the hearing, you cannot present witnesses or evidence.
 The judges will have read your briefs and the record, so try to stress the important points rather than reading your brief to the court.
 After the hearing, you will be informed by mail of the decision.

-Civil appeals are filed at the Wakefield Taylor Courthouse.
+- Limited Civil appeals are filed at the numbered windows in Room 103 in the Wakefield Taylor Courthouse.

-Misdemeanor, Felony, and Unlawful Detainer appeals are filed in the court serving the city where the dispute started.
+- Unlawful Detainer (Landlord/Tenant) appeals are filed in the Court serving the city where the dispute started.

 Free assistance is available to help you with your Small Claims case.